Governor’s STEM Academy at Harrisonburg High School

 Academy Location: Harrisonburg High School

 Number of Students Served: The Governor’s STEM Academy will have the capacity to enroll 196 students, grades 9 - 12.

-Career Pathways: Science and Mathematics, Engineering and Technology
+Career Pathways: Science & Mathematics, Engineering & Technology

 Academy Overview: Harrisonburg City Public Schools (HCPS) provides all students in all five elementary schools and both middle schools with science and mathematics education including units designed as integrative lessons in I-STEM.
 By creating a high school Governor’s STEM Academy, HCPS expects to raise student aspirations and attract more students to postsecondary education in preparation for the career pathways of Engineering and Technology, and Science and Mathematics.

 In the seventh and eighth grades, students have an opportunity to participate in the Middle School STEM Exploration Academy, where they integrate career and technical education courses with science courses and explore different career options based on their interests.
 The HHS Governor’s STEM Academy promotes a culture of collaboration and dynamic participation.
 Students have opportunities to experience and learn together through integrated instruction, field work, research, STEMinars and summer STEM events.
 Students in both pathways enroll in science and mathematics courses each of their four years.
 These include several Advanced Placement and dual enrollment courses with the opportunity for mentorships or internships with Academy’s higher education and/or business partners that include: James Madison University, Blue Ridge Community College, Blackwell Engineering, Rockingham Group, Shenandoah Valley Electric Cooperative, Serco, Kawneer, Shenandoah Valley Technology Counsel, and Stanford Research Institute.

 Students in the Academy will be immersed in problem and project-based learning in grades nine through twelve.
 Students in both pathways are required to participate in extracurricular activities including, but are not limited to the Academic Competition Team, Bib Blue ‘Botics (HHS FIRST Robotics team), Environthon, and attendance at local science and mathematics lectures.